 Overtime Rules in Pennsylvania

 An employee is entitled to at least minimum wage and overtime pay at time and a half for all hours worked over 40 hours per week.
-However, the federal Fair Labor Standards Act (FLSA) and Pennsylvania's Minimum Wage Act do not require overtime pay for "any employee engaged in a bona-fide executive, administrative, or professional capacity" who is paid on a salaried basis instead of an hourly wage.
-(29 U.S.C. § 213a(1), 43 P.S. § 333.105a(5)).
+However, the federal Fair Labor Standards Act (FLSA) does not require overtime pay for "any employee engaged in a bona-fide executive, administrative, or professional capacity" who is paid on a salaried basis instead of an hourly wage and meets the minimum salary threshold defined in federal regulations.
+(29 U.S.C. § 213a(1).

 The United States Department of Labor (USDOL) published its revised final regulations concerning its overtime requirements under the FLSA on September 24, 2019.
 (29 CFR 541).

-The new federal regulations take effect on January 1, 2020.
+The new federal regulations took effect on January 1, 2020.

 The update to federal regulation includes: